You will need to visit the Etat Civil at the mairie of the town in which you wish to be married so that a file in your names can be set up.

 At the end of the civil ceremony, you will be given a certificat de marriage which you would then need to present at your religious ceremony.

-The marriage certificate is a "livret de famille", the official document used to record all events such as births, deaths, divorce or name changes within your married family.
+is a "livret de famille", the official document used to record all events such as births, deaths, divorce or name changes within your married family.

 You may also obtain a marriage certificate (extrait d’acte de marriage) by going in person or writing to the mairie where the marriage took place.
 You will need to provide the time and place of the marriage, and full names of both spouses.
 There is no cost for this service by if it to be sent to you by post, you need to provide a self-addressed envelop with the correct postage.